GarrettLab/HabitatConnectivity/geohabnet/README.md

 This package is expanded upon [Xing et al (2021)](https://academic.oup.com/bioscience/article/70/9/744/5875255).
-It add capabilities to customize parameter values using functions and see results of habitat connectivity risk index in the form of plots.
+It adds capabilities to customize parameter values using functions and see results of habitat connectivity risk index in the form of plots.
 The goal of `geohabnet` is to enable users to visualize habitat connectivity risk index using their own parameter values.
 The risk analysis includes